Sir Charles Dalrymple Fergusson, 5th Baronet

-Sir Charles Dalrymple Fergusson, 5th Baronet of Kilkerran FRSE (1800–1849) was a Scottish lawyer.
+Sir Charles Dalrymple Fergusson, 5th Baronet of Kilkerran FRSE (26 August 1800 – 18 March 1849) was a Scottish lawyer and landowner in Scotland and Jamaica.

 Life

 He was born at Fort George in Inverness-shire on 26 August 1800.

 He was the eldest son of Sir James Fergusson, 4th Baronet, fourth baronet, and his wife Jean Dalrymple, daughter of Sir David Dalrymple, baronet (Lord Hailes).
 He was educated at Harrow, and became an advocate in 1822, practising at the Scottish bar until his father's death.
 He was a member of the Speculative Society, and at its meetings read two essays, one on the Origin and Progress of Criminal Jurisprudence, and the other on the History of Painting.